jmiller0212/Olympic-Database/OLYMPIC-README.txt

 4. queries.sql which has the queries

-You will probably need to change the o_username and o_password to your credentials in Olympic.java I'm not entirely sure how that works for grading purposes.
+You will probably need to change the o_username and o_password to your credentials in Olympic.java I'm not entirely sure how that works in terms of accessing oracle on my account or your account for grading purposes.

 How to compile Olympic.java:
 javac -cp ojdbc7.jar:.
 Olympic.java